Korf74/ADA/Project/README.md

 ## A list of internal milestones up until project milestone 2
 Milestone 2 deadline : 28 November 2017

-* A stategie to extract the data.
+* A stategy to extract the data.
 * Create analyse functions that helps to build relevant data.
 * Familiarize with the data.